-Unit III: Wheel Alignment Diagnosis, Adjustment, and Repair -- February 18th -- March 13th Unit III assignment: Read Chapters 119, 120 in the text.
-Define the following terms in your own words, turn in on the due date, and actively participate in all assigned projects. , other written and in-class assignments will be assigned throughout the unit maybe even on line be assigned throughout the unit, maybe even on-line.
+Unit IV: Wheel Alignment Diagnosis, Adjustment, and Repair - November 2nd-- November 18th

+Unit III assignment: Read Chapters 124, 125 in the text.
+Define the following terms in your own words, turn in on the due date, and actively participate in all assigned projects. , other written and in-class assignments will be assigned throughout the unit, maybe even on-line.

 Terms: